Firedaze playing live

 Bass, acoustic guitar, backing vocals, foot percussion and loops

 Firedaze -StringString is a founder member of Firedaze.
-Originally a lead guitarist, he has been playing bass since he was about 20.
+Originally a lead guitarist (which may explain his approach to playing the bass), he has been playing bass guitar since he was about 20.

 Anorak note: “My main bass is an MTD Kingston series 5 string,.
 Just occasionally on some older songs I might play my original trusty, rather ancient, Yamaha 4 string.